Are you and your horse the right fit?

 - Tiring quickly

-These signs may disappear as soon as the rider dismounts but if the horse is repeatedly placed under excess strain, permanent damage will occur and his long-term soundness affected.
+These signs may disappear as soon as the rider dismounts, but if the horse is repeatedly placed under excess strain, it may cause permanent damage and affect their long-term soundness.

 - Pain or discomfort along the back